mattjp/silly-cbb/README.md

 }
 ```

-## Autocomplete Lambda
+## Todo

+* Use ML, I think me manually tuning the coefficients is just manual machine learning

-Todo: prefix search the dynamodb using a lambda.
+* prefix search the dynamodb using a lambda.